onaio/onadata/docs/merged-datasets.rst

 A merged dataset:
  - Does not allow submissions or data edits, this can only be done on the individual forms.
- - Data deleted from the individual forms will also not be present in the mereged dataset.
+ - Data deleted from the individual forms will also not be present in the merged dataset.
  - Form replacement is not supported.
  - It has it's own form structure, which is not replaceable the same way you could replace an individual form when changing certain aspects of a form.